umass-cicsoft/CICSoft-Spring-23-Sessions/README.md

-# CICSoft-Spring-23-Sessions
+# CICSoft-Spring-23-Sessions #

-Repository containing slides and resources from CICSoft Weekly Sessions for Spring 2023
+All content about the CICSoft Weekly Sessions will be available in this repository.

+Feel free to clone it and try out all the activites!